mobify/workshop--adaptivejs-site-1x/README.md

 14. In the editor, from the `/adaptation/templates` folder, open the `home.dust` Dust template file again.

     With list we built, we arrange the categories and products in tabs.

-15. Add the following markup to the home template:
+15. Inside the `contentBlock` block, add the following markup toward the bottom of the block:

     ```html
          <div class="t-home__promo">